 Vincisgrassi had a widespread diffusion in the trattorias and restaurants of the region, becoming one of the gastronomic flags of the Marches for foreign visitors and tourists; among them Orson Welles, who in 1952 appreciated them in a restaurant in Ancona in the twentieth century.

-In every area of the Marche region and according to the seasons, historically different ingredients are used, which contributes to the dish’s identity value.
+Historically different ingredients are used in every area of the Marche region and according to the seasons, which contributes to the dish’s identity value.

 Vincisgrassi – baked pasta is a Regional Recipe from the Marches.